pixiiidust/semantic-ising/README.md

 Do words meaning "dog" in 70+ languages share a common latent semantic structure?
 * Using Ising model dynamics, we simulate semantic phase transitions by detecting critical temperatures
-* Critical temperatures denote alignment thresholds for embedded multilingual spaces, where universal semantic patterns may emerge
+* Critical temperatures denote alignment thresholds for embedded multilingual spaces, a *tipping point* where universal semantic patterns may emerge
 * This speculative approach is inspired by the **Platonic representation hypothesis**

 **Key Research Questions:**